WalterMaroney/Cosmos.Cms/Documentation/Origin.md

 In response the Governors Office and Government Operations agency tasked the Department of Technology (CDT) to setup a new website that would consolidate information about the fires and work well over limited bandwidth and on cell phones.
 The deadline was to do this overnight.
 Moreover this website _could not got down_ once launched.

 At first CDT staff considered using WordPress or another content management system.
 But these websites historically were not high performers.
-Their complexity also meant there was more that can go wrong, and setting these systems up to sustain a high load would take time and testing.
-Moreover, CDT wanted the website to be hosted simultaeously in multiple regions--and keeping these websites in sync in real time would not likely happen overnight.
+Their complexity also meant there more could go wrong.
+And setting these systems up to sustain a high load would take time and testing--time is something we did not have.

+Moreover, CDT wanted the website to be hosted simultaeously in multiple regions--and keeping these websites in sync in real time.
+Setting this up would not likely happen overnight.

-The decisions was to build something simple so it would be fast and less vulnerable to errors and more likely to stay up and running.
+The decisions was to keep things simple.

 CDT created a "static" website hosted simultaeously in multiple geographic regions in the cloud.
 Web pages were designed without the use of unecessary graphics or other assets, making the number of bytes sent over the wire for each page was kept to a minimum.
 In addition, CDT installed a Content Distribution Network or CDN to support high user loads.